openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

         :autonumber:`Example,PDB example`

-You can find this script in the :file:`examples` folder of your OpenMM installation.
+You can find this script in the :file:`python-examples` folder of your OpenMM installation.
 It is called :file:`simulatePdb.py`.
 To execute it from a command line, go to your terminal/console/command prompt window (see Section :numref:`installing-openmm` on setting up the window to use OpenMM).
-Navigate to the :file:`examples` folder by typing
+Navigate to the :file:`python-examples` folder by typing
 ::

     cd <examples_directory>

-where the typical directory is :file:`/usr/local/openmm/examples` on Linux and Mac machines and  :file:`C:\\Program Files\\OpenMM\\examples` on Windows machines.
+where the typical directory is :file:`/usr/local/openmm/examples/python-examples` on Linux and Mac machines and  :file:`C:\\Program Files\\OpenMM\\examples\\python-examples` on Windows machines.

 Then type